2002 Regular Session

 WHEREAS, having received numerous awards for active service, Mr. Cannon, at the time of his retirement received the Department of Navy's Meritorious Award for Civilian Service and a commendation certificate for 38 years of devoted service to the United States government; and

 WHEREAS, Mr. Cannon's patriotic leadership, work ethic, congenial nature, constructive attitude, dedication to his country, and his forthright manner has made a positive impact on all those who have had the pleasure of knowing him; and

 WHEREAS, having retired to Booneville, Mississippi, where he has been an avid golfer, Mr. Cannon has been loved and motivated by a supportive family, which consists of: his loving wife, Lucy de Forcade Cannon; his son, Fred; his daughter, Tina Jennie; and his six grandchildren, Carlo, Crystel, Francesco, Elena, Lauren and Guglielimo; and

 WHEREAS, it is the policy of this Legislature to recognize and commend excellence in outstanding citizens such as Mr. Cannon, whose patriotic fervency and love for this nation have been exhibited through his distinguished service to the United States during World War II:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Mr. James Charles Evers for his many years of dedicated service and extend our heartiest wishes in all his future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Mr. William Andrew Cannon for the meritorious service he provided this nation during World War II and his civilian service thereafter.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. James Charles Evers and members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. William Andrew Cannon and the members of the Capitol Press Corps.